ros-navigation/docs.nav2.org/configuration/packages/collision_monitor/configuring-collision-monitor-node.rst

   ============== =============================

   Description:
     Maximum time interval in which source data is considered as valid.
+If no new data is received within this interval, the robot will be stopped.
+Setting ``source_timeout: 0.0`` disables this blocking mechanism.
+This parameter can be overriden per observation source.

 :base_shift_correction: